 In finance, deals require dependable behavior by all parties.
-But all too often, one or more parties default on their obligations jeopardizing the transaction.
-Therefore, borrowers and lenders have, with the help of attorneys, developed provisions to protect themselves.
-Accordingly, this article addresses the cross default (CD) provision and how it protects lenders from undue risk of loss.
-We’ll explore the meaning of CD and provide a sample of a cross default clause.
-Next, we’ll give an example of cross default and show how Assets America® can help.
-Finally, we’ll answer a few frequently asked questions about the cross default provision.
+But all too often, one or more parties default on their obligations and jeopardize the transaction.
+Therefore, borrowers and lenders have–with the help of attorneys–developed cross default provisions to protect themselves.
+Accordingly, this article addresses:

 What is Cross Default?

 A CD provision or cross default clause can appear in a loan agreement.
 It states that a loan is in default if the borrower defaults on another of its loans.
 A default occurs when a borrower fails to make timely payments of principal and/or interest.
 It also occurs when a borrower violates a loan covenant.

 An example would be a covenant that controls the lender’s maximum debt ratio.
 For example, a CD clause may say the following: A developer defaulting on a loan for Property A automatically defaults on Property B.

 The reason for the cross default provision is to protect lenders from a deadbeat borrower.
 That is, all lenders should have equal access to all the borrower’s assets.
 Without the CD clause, the lender for Property A could exclusively recover assets from the borrower.

 Naturally, that would leave the lender for Property B high and dry.
 The risk is that the first default will trigger a set of negative and avoidable follow-on events.
 For instance, a triggered cross default can cause a borrower to stop making loan installments, an event with serious consequences.

 Video – What is a Cross Default Clause?